Dilaxn/todo-task/README.md

     Error Handling: Receive instant feedback and error messages to help resolve issues efficiently.

-    Local Storage: Store your tasks and settings in local storage for easy retrieval.
+    Local Storage: Store your tasks and settings in mongoDB (atlas cloud) using node/express backend.

     Toast Notifications: Toast notifications provide real-time feedback on actions, such as successful task creation or priority changes.